Production of the ECB’s financial statements

 The ECB’s financial statements, management report and note on profit distribution/allocation of losses are approved by the Governing Council in February of each year and published immediately thereafter, together with the auditor’s report.

-The Audit Committee is composed of five members: the Vice-President of the ECB, two senior governors of euro area NCBs and two external members, chosen from among high-ranking officials with experience in central banking.
+- The Audit Committee is composed of five members: the Vice-President of the ECB, two senior governors of euro area NCBs and two external members, chosen from among high-ranking officials with experience in central banking.
 Find more information in the Audit Committee mandate.